 The ever-growing popularity of solar energy is great when it comes to environmental sustainability.
 Our collective future hangs in the balance now more than ever and it is high time that harnessing renewable energy is realized to the best possible extent.
 Solar energy as a resource can be reliably used to fulfill our power requirements and more and more people have put their faith in it and are now reaping the benefits.
 However, the joy of using solar energy is two-fold.
 Not only does it let you manage your energy bills better, it also helps you reduce your carbon footprint.

 Ever since it was discovered that solar energy could be stored and collected, the energy source has seen rapid growth in various parts of the world.
 We might even entertain the possibility that someday, all conventional sources of energy would eventually be replaced with solar and renewable energy.
 In this article today we will try and assess the environmental impact of solar power.
 We will speak about different ways in which solar energy is better for the natural environment as compared to traditional conventional sources of energy.
 Apart from this, we will also discuss some of the costs and negative trade-offs that are associated with potentially higher levels of solar energy usage.

-The potential environmental impact of solar energy usage on a large scale can be divided into various subcategories such as land use impacts, ecological impacts, impacts to water, air and soil as well as its impact on society and economy.
+The potential environmental impact of solar energy usage on a large scale can be divided into various subcategories such as land use impacts, ecological impacts, impacts to water, air, and soil as well as its impact on society and economy.
 It’s also important to mention that these impact assessments can vary depending on the types of technology used by different solar energy systems.